Blues Saraceno: Career

 When Saraceno was still a teenager, his manager sent a demo tape to singer Michael Bolton, who decided to enlist him to play on a song for Cher's album, Heart of Stone.
 The album also featured musicians like Peter Cetera, Bonnie Tyler, Desmond Child, and others.
 His demo tape then reached the Guitar for the Practicing Musician magazine.
 The magazine, which was about to launch a new record label, offered Saraceno a record deal.
 Saraceno released his first album titled Never Look Back in 1989.

 Saraceno won an audition with Jack Bruce and Ginger Baker, former members of Cream, and started touring with them.
 After two successful US tours, Saraceno was sometimes referred to as the "kid that replaced Eric Clapton".
 After another year of overseas touring, Baker departed and was replaced by Simon Phillips (Who, Toto) and eventually Gary Husband (Level 42).
 Saraceno released two other solo albums (Plaid and Hairpick) as well as furthering his reputation as a top call session guitarist and landing many high-profile equipment endorsements.

 In 1993, Saraceno joined the band Poison as lead guitarist and songwriter after Richie Kotzen was fired.
 After a South American tour which included the famous Hollywood rock festival in Brazil, Saraceno recorded the album Crack a Smile with the band.
 However, Capitol Records decided to shelve the album, releasing the 1996 compilation album, Poison's Greatest Hits: 1986–1996, instead.
 Still, the album featured two of the new songs recorded with Saraceno.

-After some time, Saraceno left the group amicably and was replaced by one of the band's former guitarists, C.C.
+After some time, Saraceno left the group amicably and was replaced by one of the band's former guitarist, C.C.
 DeVille.
 In 2000, Capitol finally decided to release the Crack a Smile album under the name Crack a Smile... and More!.
 The album features fifteen tracks recorded by Saraceno.

 After his departure from Poison, Saraceno met the vice-president of Advertising of Fox Television, who was a fan of Saraceno's earlier instrumental work.
 This resulted in Saraceno working on soundtracks and songs for several television shows and films.

 In 2000, Saraceno founded the band, Transmission OK.
 Saraceno also worked as record producer for the band, which was signed to Beyond Records, and was distributed by BMG.
 After a brief US tour, and lackluster support from the label, the group disbanded and Saraceno continued to work on television and film, as well as his session work.

 Saraceno's has done session work with everyone from Ziggy Marley (Dragonfly) to Melissa Etheridge (Lucky), earning him a reputation for being a "go-to guy" for many of Los Angeles' top record producers and engineers.